Michelin-star meals on the edge of space offered for $130,000 - KTVZ

 Pre-reservation tickets are going for 10,000 euros (roughly $10,900) and give purchasers a chance to reserve a seat whenever tickets go on sale.
 All in all, a trip on Celeste will set you back 120,000 euros (around $131,100).

-Zephalto told CNN Travel that seats on board flights from late 2024 to mid-2025 have already been scooped up, and they’re now selling pre-reservation slots for mid-2025 onwards.
+Zephalto told CNN Travel that seats on board the first flights from late 2024 to mid-2025 have already been scooped up, and they’re now selling pre-reservation slots for mid-2025 onwards.

 Celeste promises to ferry six passengers and two pilots to maximum altitude in just 90 minutes, at a speed of four meters per second.
 The capsule will then float above Earth for three hours — plenty of time to enjoy a multiple-course meal and several glasses of fine French wine.